An axiomatic approach to diversity: New diversity measures

 \section{New diversity measures}

-In the previous section, we proposed four axioms that any diversity measure should satisfy.
-Although the problem seems fairly natural, it is surprisingly difficult to construct a measure that fulfills all these requirements (indeed, every method suggested in the existing literature fails either Axiom~\ref{adding} or Axiom~\ref{increasing}).
+In the previous section, we proposed four axioms that a diversity measure should satisfy.
+Although the problem seems fairly natural, it is surprisingly difficult to construct a measure that fulfills all these requirements (indeed, every method examined in the existing literature seems to fail either Axiom~\ref{adding} or Axiom~\ref{increasing}).
 However, in this section we shall now present a simple system for obtaining measures that do satisfy all four axioms.

-This is not the end of the story, though, and in Section~\ref{equidistance} we shall argue that these measures are still not satisfactory.
+The purpose of introducing these measures is twofold.
+Firstly, to show that it is indeed possible to satisfy all of Axioms~\ref{adding}--\ref{scaling}; secondly, to show (in Section~\ref{equidistance}) that measures satisfying Axioms~\ref{adding}--\ref{scaling} can still produce counter-intuitive results, and that a fifth axiom is consequently necessary.